ai/keyux/README.md

 * Show/hide submenus of `role="menu"`.
 * Allows users to **override hotkeys**.
 * **1 KB** (minified and brotlied).
 No dependencies.
+* Vanilla JS and works with any framework including React, Vue, Svelte.

 ```jsx
 export const Button = ({ hokey, children }) => {